Use Business Emails and Branded Links together for a consistent branded experience

 Using a branded business email means you look professional, and want to be taken seriously.
 It features either your name or the department you work in, and the company or brand you work for.

-We've identified five key reasons why professional organisations use business emails and branded links:
+We've identified five key reasons why professional organizations use business emails and branded links:

 - Corporate Image